-Brando and Leigh get great support from Karl Malden (Patton) and Kim Hunter, who play Mitch and Stella respectively.
+Brando and Leigh get great support from Karl Malden (On the Waterfront) and Kim Hunter, who play Mitch and Stella respectively.
 Both actors won Oscars for their excellent work.
 I particularly liked how Hunter suggests her burning carnal desire for Brando’s Stanley — remember, this the 1950s and Hollywood was still operating under a strict moral code.
 Hunter is forced to be subtle and sneaky, but she gets the job done.
 All four actors form a superb four-piece ensemble.

-As expected with any of Williams’ stories, this is a dialogue driven story and the eloquent and literate dialogue is presented here in a crisp and well-balanced manner.
+As expected with any of Williams’s stories, this is a dialogue driven story and the eloquent and literate dialogue is presented here in a crisp and well-balanced manner.
 The parades of soliloquies are delivered in a natural and clear fashion.
-Alex North’s (To Kill a Mockingbird) great jazz-based score is also handled well — it is unobtrusive, and complements the dialogue quite competently.
+Alex North’s (To Kill a Mockingbird and Who’s Afraid of Virginia Woolf?) great jazz-based score is also handled well — it is unobtrusive, and complements the dialogue quite competently.

 Conclusions & Final Thoughts:

 A Streetcar Named Desire itself has enough raw power and great dramatic scope to galvanize the audience.
-The film is presented here in an uncut edition.
-Three minutes of footage never seen before (material that director Kazan was forced to removed to appease the censors) have been incorporated back into the film.
+By the way, I watched the uncut version.
+Three minutes of never-before-seen footage (material that director Elia Kazan was forced to remove to appease the censors) have been incorporated back into the film.
 As it turns out, these minutes enhance the impact of many key scenes.
-It’s still a watered-down version of 1947 racy Broadway play, but those three minutes are a welcomed addition to an already burly movie.
+While it’s still a watered-down version of the racy Broadway play, those three minutes are a welcome addition to an already burly movie.
+Highly recommended!
 B&W, 125 minutes, Not Rated.